On the representability of actions of Leibniz algebras and Poisson algebras: Preliminaries

 \section{Preliminaries}

-Semi-abelian categories were introduced in \cite{Semi-Ab} in order to provide a categorical setting which would capture algebraic properties of groups, rings and algebras.
-Let us recall that a category $\cC$ is semi-abelian when it is finitely complete, Barr-exact, pointed, protomodular and has finite coproducts.
+The notion of semi-abelian category was introduced in \cite{Semi-Ab} by G.~Janelidze, L.~Márki and W.~Tholen in order to provide a categorical setting which would capture algebraic properties of groups, rings and algebras.
+Let us recall that a category~$\cC$ is semi-abelian when it is finitely complete, Barr-exact, pointed, protomodular and has finite coproducts.

 One notion which is central in the present article is that of split extension.
-Let $X,B$ be objects of a semi-abelian category $\cC$; a \emph{split extension} of $B$ by $X$ is a diagram
+Let~$X,B$ be objects of a semi-abelian category $\cC$; a \emph{split extension} of $B$ by $X$ is a diagram

 in $\cC$ such that $\alpha \circ \beta = \id_B$ and $(X,k)$ is a kernel of $\alpha$.
 Notice that protomodularity implies that the pair $(k,\beta)$ is jointly strongly epic, $\alpha$ is indeed the cokernel of $k$ and diagram (\ref{eq:split_ext}) represents an extension of $B$ by $X$ in the usual sense.
 Morphisms of split extensions are morphisms of extensions that commute with the sections.
 Let us observe that, again by protomodularity, a morphism of split extensions fixing $X$ and $B$ is necessarily an isomorphism.
 For an object $X$ of $\cC$, we define the functor